Is Ketamine Infusion the best route of administration?

-Intravenous (IV) Ketamine infusions are very successful in treating patients suffering from depression, bipolar depression, postpartum depression, obsessive-compulsive disorder (OCD), posttraumatic stress disorder (PTSD), generalized anxiety, fibromyalgia, and chronic pain syndromes like complex regional pain syndrome.
-At Actify Neurotherapies, we perform IV (intravenous) Ketamine infusions, but does the route of administration matter?
+Intravenous (IV) Ketamine infusions are very successful in treating patients suffering from major depressive mood disorders.¹ At Actify Neurotherapies, we perform IV (intravenous) Ketamine infusion to treat:

 Route of administration simply describes the particular biological barrier(s) that a given drug or medicine must cross to become absorbed into the bloodstream.
 Some common routes of administration include oral, transdermal, sublingual, intranasal, rectal, subcutaneous, inhalational, intramuscular, and intravenous (IV).
 (See table below for various Ketamine routes of administration.)
 The most common route of administration for most medications, used every day worldwide, is oral or using the gastrointestinal tract after swallowing a pill.